The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

-It follows that $\omega$ is a binary fractional polymorphism of $\Gamma$ which is canonical and pseudo cyclic with respect to $\Aut(\Gamma)$.
+It follows that $\omega$ is a binary fractional polymorphism of $\Gamma$ which is canonical and pseudo cyclic with respect to $\Aut(\bB)= \Aut(\Gamma)$.
 Polynomial-time tractability of $\VCSP(\Gamma)$ follows by Theorem~\ref{thm:tract} and \ref{prop:connection}.
-The final statement follows from Remark~\ref{rem:exo}. \end{proof}
+The final statement follows from Remark~\ref{rem:exo}.
+This finishes the proof of Proposition~\ref{prop:mu1}.